opencolleges/oc-e2e-tests/README.md

   ```

 ***
-**You should now be able to run Cypress on your local machine by doing the following**.
+**You should now be able to run Cypress on your local machine by doing the following**
 ```
 npm run cypress
 ```